smallrye/smallrye-graphql/docs/maven-plugin.md

 - `includeIntrospectionTypes` - Include the introspection types in the schema.
 Default false.

 - `federationEnabled` - Enable GraphQL Federation.
+This is automatically enabled if any Federation-related annotations are found in your application, otherwise the default is false.
 You should generally use this in conjunction with `includeDirectives`.
-Default false.

 - `typeAutoNameStrategy` - Strategy for transforming class names into GraphQL type names.
 Valid values are `MergeInnerClass`, `Full` and`Default`.